-This statement was approved by the Board of Sika Australia in its capacity as the principal governing body of Sika Australia on 30 November 2021.
-This statement is signed by Adam Sharp in his role as Managing Director of Sika Australia on 30 November 2021.
+This statement was approved by the Board of Sika Australia in its capacity as the principal governing body of Sika Australia on 30th January 2024.
+This statement is signed by Adam Sharp in his role as Managing Director of Sika Australia on 30th January 2024.

-gf.
+Of.